tomtom828/hello-unix/README.md

 # Hello UNIX
-Notes to Self on How to Set Up a developer space for myself in MacOS.
+Notes to self on how to set up a developer space for myself in MacOS.

 ### git